Barbara Wootton, Baroness Wootton of Abinger: Post-war

 In 1960, she wrote an article for the New Statesman on women's social position in Britain, reviewing and commenting on Joan Barnes's pamphlet "A Woman's Place: Wider Horizons".
 Wootton observed that "[much] indeed has been accomplished.
 In nearly every sphere of public activity the sex which constitutes the majority of the population is now at least a visible minority.
 But almost always a minority ...
 Contemporary discriminations are of a subtler order – and for that reason more difficult to deal with."
 She conceded that "[mathematical] equality of the sexes in public and professional life cannot, of course, be expected", but proposed that men and women share more domestic responsibilities: "Here then is where the next revolution is needed ... [in] all social classes the role of fathers ... no longer ends with wiping up.
 In more and more homes father at least occasionally baths the children or takes them out on Saturdays or Sundays ...
 I can see no reason why we should not travel much further along this road – almost, if not quite, as far as the point at which everything that can be shared is shared."
 Although such a change would necessitate "great reorganisations ... in working hours and arrangements in the industrial and professional worlds ... greater social changes than this have happened before."
 This hope for (nearly) equal sharing of domestic labour is still unrealised in Britain nearly 60 years later.

 Ethically, she was a supporter of utilitarianism.
 She supported the Incurable Patients Bill in the 1970s which would have allowed doctor-assisted suicide.
 Her anti-abortion views had no religious basis but led her to be removed from her position as vice-president of the British Humanist Association.

+Brian Harrison recorded an oral history interview with Wootton as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews..
+In it she recalls the influence of her mother, discusses Eva Hubback, who succeeded her at Morley College, and talks about her political career.